OpenStackOnRaPi/ostackinstall/README.md

 ### 5.v Postdeployment and the first instance

-Postdeployment includes installing `python-openstackclient` - a command line tool for managing OpenStack, and running additional `post-delopy` script and copying a couple of generated OpenStack configuration files to appropriate locations.
+#### 5.v.a Postdeployment

-**1. Postdeployment**
+Postdeployment includes installing OpenStack CLI tool, running additional `post-delopy` script to generate configuration file `clouds.yaml` containing credentials to use OpenStack CLI tool, and copying `clouds.yaml` to appropriate locations.

   * Install `python-openstackclient` to access OpenStack commands in the console
     ```bash